molecule-labs/molecule/README.md

 }
 ```

 Byte buffers that start with an `IAC` command are filtered out from the input using the `collect` streaming primitive.
 The resulting stream of `ByteBuffer`s is then converted to a stream of strings via ASCII encoded `CharBuffer`s.
-Lines sent on the output are wrapped character buffers and then encoded into ASCII byte buffers (transformations on output channels, which is contravariant, must be read from right to left).
+Lines sent on the output are wrapped into character buffers that are then encoded into ASCII byte buffers (transformations on output channels, which are contravariant, must be read from right to left).

 Now, we are ready to expose `HelloYou` processes over individual Telnet connections using Molecule's NIO layer, like this: